The Root of All Evil: How Loving Money Warps Your Heart

-Money is a pretty powerful force in our society.
+Money wields a lot of power in our society.
 If we don’t handle it right, money can make slaves of us.
 And if we let money infest our hearts, it can lead us to do some pretty horrific things.
-If we don’t intentionally develop the right attitudes toward money, a quest for riches can lead us down some very dark roads.
+If we don’t intentionally develop the right attitudes toward money, searching for riches can lead us down some very dark roads.

-Let’s return to that misquoted verse about money being the root of all evil.
-The passage that people are referring to when they say that is I Tim.
-6:9-11.
+Let’s return to that misquoted verse about the root of all evil, I Timothy 6:9-11.
 Here’s what it actually says (with my added emphasis):

 9 Those who want to get rich fall into temptation and a trap and into many foolish and harmful desires that plunge people into ruin and destruction.
 10 For the love of money is a root of all kinds of evil.
 Some people, eager for money, have wandered from the faith and pierced themselves with many griefs.